blakehscott/ethicsmap/README.md

-Things...
+Things to do:
+- Rename "HelloWorld.py" to something usefull.
+How about "app.py" ?
+- Model data:
+	User
+	Question
+	Answer
+	Ethic
+	Source

-Purpose of this Application
+Purpose of this Application:
 ...

-How we intend to Build It
+How we intend to Build It:
 ...